Call Now

 For smaller kidney stones, they often pass naturally through the urinary tract without medical intervention.
 Increasing fluid intake, particularly water, may help flush them out.

 However, patients with larger kidney stones experiencing persistent symptoms or complications may require medications or even undergo kidney stone surgery in Singapore.
-These include:
+These treatments include:

 • Medications - Certain medications may be prescribed to prevent calcium and uric acid stone formation through the control of acid or alkali levels in the urine.

 • Surgical Treatment - Kidney stone surgery may be necessary if conservative measures or medications prove inadequate.
-These include:
+These treatments include:

 • Ureteroscopic Stone Removal - This procedure is used to remove kidney stones located in the ureter.
 In this case, the Singapore kidney stone doctor will insert a small fibre optic instrument through the ureter and bladder to dissolve kidney stones with laser.